 Tips for the Best Instant Pot Dhal

-- If your dhal seems too thin or watery, put it on sauté mode and cook it for an additional 3 minutes.
+- If your dhal seems too thin or watery, put it on sauté mode and cook it for an additional 3 minutes, but remember it will thicken as it cools.

 - Multiply this recipe if you’re serving a larger group.
-My water-to-peas ratio is 4 cups of water for one cup of split peas.
+My water-to-peas ratio is 4 cups of water for 1 cup of yellow split peas.

 - Contrary to an old wives’ tale, adding onions to dhal does not make it spoil.
-I’ve been making this recipe for nearly 30 years with onions and have never had an issue.
+I’ve been making this recipe, onions included, since I got married and have never had an issue.

 - Serve instant pot dhal with roti, white rice, a curry, or any vegetable dish.